KARNATISAITHARUN/documentation/using-ocular/getting-started/generate-sp.md

 ocular> cpg.finding.p.<finding>
 ```

-For additional information, refer to [Querying the CPG and Security Profiles](query-cpg.md).
+Refer for additional information to [Querying the CPG and Security Profiles](query-cpg.md).